nohren/MiniMax-Tree-AI-simulation/README.md

 At this point there should be a decent path to choose.
 And ideally it's one containing a checkmate condition.

-This advantage becomes 1.5x (despite the loss of intiative) when skill is overmatched. ( :robot: Bot B - hard vs. Bot A- easy :see_no_evil:).
+This advantage is 3x (despite the loss of intiative) when skill is overmatched. ( :robot: Bot B - hard vs. Bot A- easy :see_no_evil:).

 Imagine what happens when you seize the initiative and practice forsight! :metal: